Contact Us

 Marble is a soft stone.
 The measurement on the MOHs hardeness scale is usually between 2-3.
 To put this into context, diamond is a 10 on the scale and talc is measured at 0.
 For this reason it is essential that you keep your marble floor free from scratch hazards.
 Good quality matting at each entrance to your home will pick up a lot of the dirt, sand and small stones which can scratch your floors.
 Having a ‘shoes off policy’ in the house will also help to reduce the amount of abrasion to a stone surface from foot traffic.

 Daily maintenance is the best way to keep on top of any particles that do find their way into your home.
-Frequent use of a soft long-hair Swiffer, combined with a silicone molt-net spray will remove a lot of the small particulates which can scratch and dull your floor.
+Frequent use of a soft long-hair Swiffer will remove a lot of the small particulates which can scratch and dull your floor.

 When your marble floor needs a clean, it is important to us a pH neutral cleaning detergent.
 Many common household cleaners are acidic and will damage your stone.
 Acidic products react with the calcium carbonate in marble causing a chemical burn known as an etch mark.
-Fila Cleaner Pro is our recommendation for a maintenance cleaner that is pH neutral and very effective.
+Faber Floor Cleaner is our recommendation for a maintenance cleaner that is pH neutral and very effective.

 How to Clean Marble Worktops